Transformative Research

 Our Research Chairs continuously convene large transdisciplinary groups of stakeholders to tackle the most persistent problems facing our world today.
 In doing this, Future Africa spearheads innovation when it comes to deploying transformative research, informs and supports policy and public action for equitable and sustainable African societies, and inspires science-based sustainability transformations elsewhere in the world.

-The Future Africa Sustainable Food Systems Research Chair (FA-SFS) was established in January 2022 to advance the transformative potential of African sciences in creating thriving African societies in a global context.
-The FA-SFS focuses on conducting collaborative research to address complex, real-world problems related to sustainable food systems.
+The Future Africa Sustainable Food Systems Research Chair (FA-SFS) was established in January 2022 to advance the transformative potential of African sciences in building thriving African societies within a global context.
+The FA-SFS focuses on collaborative research aimed at addressing complex, real-world challenges related to sustainable food systems.
+The Sustainable Food Systems Research Chair was initially held by Prof Lindiwe Sibanda.
+She was succeeded by Prof Frans Swanepoel, who served in an acting capacity before his official appointment in November 2023.

 Its objectives include: